 It’s similar to if a noted expert were to endorse your brand on TV – awareness and trust increase because that person is a prominent figure.
 This is similar, in principle, to how backlinks work.

-Getting backlinks is not easy, but an important step is getting your content out there and getting people to visit your page.
-You can do this by sharing your posts out to people on your e-mail list or on social media.
-If your content is good and helpful, those people will share it with others, increasing your traffic, while also boosting your chances of getting backlinks from other sites.
+An important step is getting your content out there and getting people to visit your page.
+You can do this by sharing your posts out to people on your email list or on social media.
+If your content is high quality, informative, and helpful, those people will share it with others, increasing your traffic, while also boosting your chances of getting backlinks from other sites.